-During the second year, the vascular fellow rotates between the two clinical vascular services during which the fellow will see a wide spectrum of vascular diseases under the direction of five board certified vascular attendings.
+During the second year, the vascular fellow rotates between the clinical vascular services during which the fellow will see a wide spectrum of vascular diseases under the direction of six board certified vascular attendings.
 Inpatient, outpatient, and operative care are under the direction of the vascular fellow with close supervision by the attendings.
 The fellow can be expected to finish with over 300 major vascular cases and over 400 arteriograms and endovascular therapeutic procedures.

 After the resident has submitted this information through ERAS, the completed application will be reviewed by the Pre-Selection Committee.
 Interviews for invited residents will take place between February and April.

 Patty Hamilton, Fellowship Coordinator

 Department of Surgery, Graduate School of Medicine